 5. You Prevent Jaw Strain and Pain

-People with crooked teeth tend to alter their jaws, to correct movements while eating or speaking.
+People with crooked teeth tend to alter their jaws, in order to correct movements while eating or speaking.
 In some cases, crowded teeth also put extra pressure on your gums, jaw and supporting bone.
 In time, this can cause frequent headaches or ear and neck pain, among other problems.

 When you straighten your teeth, you can achieve the right jaw alignment.
 Muscles are more relaxed and can work properly.
 No more clenching, teeth grinding or pain.